-Applicants who meet the above criteria may be will be:
+Applicants who meet the above criteria may be:

-a) invited to undergo placement testing

-b) ranked based on performance according to the table below:-
+- a) invited to undergo placement testing - b) ranked based on performance

-Provisional acceptance is given to selected applicants awaiting National Senior Certificate\ (NSC) results.
-If the final Grade 12 NSC\ results do not meet the minimum entrance requirements, this provisional acceptance will be withdrawn.
+Provisional acceptance is given to selected applicants awaiting National Senior Certificate (NSC) results.
+If the final Grade 12 NSC results do not meet the minimum entrance requirements, this provisional acceptance will be withdrawn.

-Final selection for placement will be based on results of the above ranking process, as well as available places (refer to DUT Rule G5) \(or SC / NC(V)) (Approved by Senate Rules Comm wef 2014/10)
+Final selection for placement will be based on results of the above ranking process, as well as available places (refer to DUT Rule G5) (or SC / NC(V)) (Approved by Senate Rules Comm wef 2014/10)